-A weekly update describing soil moisture patterns across the country to show where dry to extremely dry conditions are occurring or imminent.
-Regions experiencing significant soil moisture
+A weekly update describing soil moisture across the country to help assess whether severely to extremely dry conditions are occurring or imminent.
+Regions experiencing these soil

 Facts: Soil Moisture

-soils for this time of the year are located in western Bay of Plenty and Kapiti Coast.
+southernmost Wairarapa, while the wettest soils for this time of the year are located around Napier and Mahia Peninsula.

-South Island observed minor soil moisture increases.
-The driest soils across the South Island compared to normal for
+observed along the southern Otago coast, however.
+The driest soils across the South Island compared to normal for this

 Outlook and Soil Moisture